Quick Start - Understanding Your First Event in 5 Minutes¶

 "Pentarch v1.0"or"Signal Pilot" - Click the indicator to add it to your chart

-You'll now see: - 5-phase system labels (TD, IGN, WRN, CAP, BDN) appearing on the chart - Colored dots below/above candles when signals fire
+You'll now see: - 5-phase system labels (TD, IGN, WRN, CAP, BDN) appearing on the chart - Colored dots below/above candles when events appear

-Step 2: Learn the 5 Signals (2 minutes) Beginner Friendly¶
+Step 2: Learn the 5 Events (2 minutes) Beginner Friendly¶

-Pentarch displays 5 simple signals that appear when specific technical conditions are detected.
-Each signal represents a different phase in the market cycle.
+Pentarch displays 5 cycle events that appear when specific technical conditions are detected.
+Each event represents a different phase in the market cycle.

 🟡 WRN (Warning) = Weakening Momentum